 - metcalfe Named after Bob Metcalfe, inventor of ethernet networking.

-metcalfe is a system mostly playing router, sometimes wireless access point,
+metcalfe was a system mostly playing router, sometimes wireless access point,

 - stallman Named after Richard Stallman of the Free Software Foundation.

 stallman (hardware retired) was a Sun Sparcstation20 running solaris 2.6

 used for testcompiles.

 - moore Named after Fred Moore ✝, co-founder of the homebrew computer

 moore (hardware retired) a Sun Ultra-1 running solaris 8 used for testing stuff.

 - turing Named after Alan Turing ✝ who played an important role in the